James Proclaims (6)

 For a film of such carnage, it does tick a lot of the requisite Christmas(ish) boxes.
 I mean the word ‘Reindeer’ is in the title (although apparently the film was renamed ‘Deception’ on its original UK release, which is awful.
 Fortunately, the version I saw had the proper title, with the reindeer fully restored to its rightful place).
 There’s lots of snow and the opening scene has multiple Santa Clauses.
 Admittedly they all seem to have been violently murdered but, as massacres go, it is pretty festive.
 Christmas songs abound throughout the movie and, after most of the characters have been brutally dispatched, the end is (rather contrary to the rest of the film) somewhat joyful and very Christmassy indeed.

-4 comments for “The James Proclaims Advent Calendar of Christmas(ish) Films – Door 4”
+4 responses to “The James Proclaims Advent Calendar of Christmas(ish) Films – Door 4”